trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 # Reduce starvation of threads by GClocker, recommend to set about the number of cpu cores (JDK-8192647)
 -XX:+UnlockDiagnosticVMOptions
 -XX:GCLockerRetryAllocationCount=32
+# Allow loading dynamic agent used by JOL
+-XX:+EnableDynamicAgentLoading
 ```

 You must adjust the value for the memory used by Trino, specified with `-Xmx`